We all know content is king, and in the past few years, it's become clear that video is king 📹.

 From the Audience Builder tab:

-Hit “Save your link” and you'll find your link in the new Campaign and Sub-campaign you just created 🎉
+Hit “Create your link” and you'll find your link in the new Campaign and Sub-campaign you just created 🎉

 Now it's time to start sharing your YouTube links across your site, social media, and ads.
 Anytime someone clicks on your link, as long as Facebook can identify them, they'll get added to a super targeted Facebook Custom Audience 🤩.